dgraph-io/dgraph/README.md

 $ docker run -t -i -v /somedir:/dgraph -v $HOME/go/src/github.com/dgraph-io/benchmarks/data:/data -p 8080:8080 dgraph/dgraph:latest
 ```

 Once into the dgraph container, you can now load your data.
-Also see [Data Loading](#data-loading) below.
+See [Data Loading](#data-loading) below.
-You can also skip this step, if you just want to play with DGraph.
+Also, you can skip this step, if you just want to play with DGraph.
 See [Use Freebase Film data](#use-freebase-film-data).
 ```
 $ loader --postings /dgraph/p --rdfgzips /data/rdf-data.gzip --max_ram_mb 3000
 ```
 Once done, you can start the server
 ```
-$ mkdir /dgraph/m  # Create the mutations directory first.
+$ mkdir /dgraph/m  # Ensure mutations directory exists.
 $ server --postings /dgraph/p --mutations /dgraph/m  --max_ram_mb 3000
 ```